 How do I ask for a letter of recommendation?

-- Information on the funding source, research program, or opportunity you’re applying for.
-Also bring any forms or instructions that explain what is needed from recommenders.
-Plan to leave materials with your recommender once they agree to write a letter on your behalf.
+- Information on the funding source, program, or opportunity you’re applying for.
+Also be prepared to provide any forms or instructions that explain what is needed from recommenders.

 - A current résumé or a list of your jobs, internships, activities, honors and any other background information that would be relevant to your project proposal or the opportunity you’re applying for.